dahlstromsec/networking-handbook/README.md

 A practical networking handbook built while studying cybersecurity.

+This repository contains my personal networking notes covering essential networking concepts, protocols, and technologies.
+The goal is to create a well-organized handbook that serves as both a learning resource and a quick reference for networking and cybersecurity.

+Rather than simply listing protocols and definitions, each chapter explains **what a concept is, why it matters, how it works, common real-world use cases, and where it applies in cybersecurity.**

+---

+## What You'll Find

+Each chapter includes:

-The goal of this repository is to provide concise, beginner-friendly explanations of networking concepts with practical examples and cybersecurity context.
+- Clear explanations of networking concepts
+- Real-world examples
+- Practical cybersecurity context
+- Interview questions for review
+- Related chapters for continued learning

 ---